Header link June 22, 2020

 Sacramento River

-California’s largest river, the Sacramento, provides 31 percent of the state’s surface water runoff.
+California’s largest river, the Sacramento, provides about 30 percent of the state’s surface water runoff.

 Once called “the Nile of the West,” the Sacramento River drains the inland slopes of the Klamath Mountains, the Cascade Range, the Coast Ranges and the western slopes of the northern Sierra Nevada.
 The river stretches some 384 miles from its headwaters near Mount Shasta to the Sacramento-San Joaquin Delta.